A system made from recycled waste represents a solution for producing food without consuming land, energy and fresh water.

 Aiming at tackling these challenges, Jellyfish Barge is a module for crop cultivation that doesn’t rely on soil, fresh water and chemical energy consumption.
 Jellyfish Barge is a floating agricultural greenhouse, able to purify salt, brackish or polluted water using solar energy.
 This octagonal island is built with low-cost technologies and simple materials, easy to set up.
 It consists of a wooden base of about 70 square meters that floats on recycled plastic drums and supports a glass greenhouse for crop cultivation.

 On the report of the FAO, long-term successful strategies for agricultural development depend on both technological innovation and the ability of small farmers to be economic agents.
-Following this idea, Jellyfish barge has been designed relatively small in size, capable of supporting two families, and is thus easy to build even in difficult conditions.
+Following this idea, Jellyfish barge was designed relatively small in size, capable of supporting two families, and is thus easy to build even in difficult conditions.
 As well as a single element is completely autonomous, various flanked barges can also create a stronger and more resilient organism.
-A prototype of the barge is currently being tested in Italy.

 Media release from the PNAT